nii-yamagishilab/Extended_VQVAE/README.md

 2. Extend the global condition to speaker code, gender code, and emotion code.
 3. Trained a model with multi-speaker & multi-emotional Japanese corpus.
 4. Trained a model with a public Chinese corpus.
+5. A parallel training script on multiple gpus.

 To do:
 1. Testing on voice conversion